florian-forestier/dedibox-backup-monitoring/README.md

 ### Parameters

-There is only three parameters:
+There is only four parameters:

 * `DEDIBOX_API_TOKEN` (or `-token` command-line argument): Your Dedibox API token.
 You can generate one [here](https://console.online.net/fr/api/access).
     * Make sure to **never** share this token!
 * `-port`: Specify a port to bind on.
 Default is `9101`, as `9100` is used by Prometheus Node Exporter.
 * `-apiUrl` : Specify a custom URL for Online API (eg. for testing, or if you are behind a proxy).
 Default is `https://api.online.net/api`.
+* `-pathPrefix` : Specify root context for the server.
+Useful if the server is not directly at root path.
+Default is ``.

 Metrics will be available under `/metrics` path.